afomera/ClearManagement/README.md

 ## Wants / Goals
 * Ability to allow techs to 'request/order' Small Parts/Material
 * Ability to Invoice / Credit Technicians accounts
+* Ability to only get past 7 days of Inventory Reports
+* Pagination on Reports
+* Email Reminders to Technicians to submit reports & Email Reminder to Staff to send in compiled report Monday AM.